1 / 10

 If you don’t need to carry anyone in the back and aren’t fussed about a big boot, the Mazda 3’s a great choice.
 The interior feels classy, it’s great to drive and, on the used market, it represents decent value for money thanks to a generous amount of standard equipment.

 The Mazda 3 is an easy car to recommend.
 Buying used counters its high new price tag, and it’s well-equipped across the range so you don’t need to go hunting for one with specific options.
-It looks great, has a superb interior and is excellent to drive.
+The Mazda 3 looks great, has a superb interior and is excellent to drive.

 Comfort and design: Mazda 3 interior